The modelling of the action potentials in myelinated nerve fibres: Solutions of Lieberstein model

-\subsection{Influence of the axon radius on the propagation velocity of AP.}
+\subsection{Influence of the axon radius on the propagation velocity of the AP.}

-From earlier studies (see, for example, \cite{Massey2022}) it is known that the propagation velocity of the AP is influenced by three factors -- (i) space coefficient $\lambda = \sqrt{R_m/R_a}$, (ii) time coefficient $\tau = R_m C_m$, and (iii) the time measure $T$ characterizing the time it takes to generate the AP on any point along the axon.
+From earlier studies (see, for example, \cite{Massey2022}) it is known that the propagation velocity of the AP is influenced by three factors -- (i) space constant $\lambda = \sqrt{R_m/R_a}$, (ii) time constant $\tau = R_m C_m$, and (iii) the time measure $T$ characterising the time it takes to generate the AP on any point along the axon.
 The membrane resistance $R_m$ scales inverse-proportionally with axon diameter $R_m \propto 1/d$ while membrane capacitance $C_m$ increases proportionally with axon diameter $C_m \propto d$ while axial resistance $R_a$ scales as $R_a \propto 1/d^2$ meaning that the propagation velocity of AP is $c_{AP} \propto \sqrt{d}$.

-We note that in the model parameters, the axon resistance is changed when the axon radius is changing so $r=R/({\pi}a^2)$, where $R$ is constant (as defined in the classical paper \cite{Hodgkin1952}).
+We note that in the model parameters, the axon resistance is changed when the axon radius is changing so $r=R/({\pi}a^2)$, where $R = 35.4\, [\mathrm{\Omega \cdot cm}]$ is constant \cite{Hodgkin1952}.
 The propagation velocity of AP as a function of axon radius is depicted in Fig.~\ref{APvel} with the parameters used for a numerical example.
-It should be noted that the electrical circuit hypothesis for the AP propagation velocity (like $c_{AP}^{2}\propto a/(2R)$ for the HH model or $c_{AP}^{2}\propto a/(2LC)$ for the Lieberstein model) which is based on similarity with the chosen electrical circuit, while certainly useful, can overlook some potentially important mechanisms (like, for example, the influence of cytoskeleton) that are left aside during the many simplifications needed to get a simple electrical scheme.
+It should be noted that the electrical circuit hypothesis for the AP propagation velocity (like {$c_{AP}^{2}\propto K a/(2R_2 C_m)$} for the HH {equations} \cite{Hodgkin1952} or $c_{AP}^{2}\propto a/(2LC)$ for the Lieberstein model \cite{Lieberstein1967}) which is based on similarity with the chosen electrical circuit, while certainly useful, can overlook some potentially important mechanisms (like, for example, the influence of cytoskeleton) that are left aside during the many simplifications needed to get a simple electrical scheme.
 This means that in practical applications one has to consider carefully any conflicts between experimental observations and modelling results to determine if the model is sufficient for adequately describing the observed process.
-For example, while here we have chosen $L$ so that at $a=1$ the AP velocity $c_{\text{AP}}$ is $\approx 1$~$[m/s]$ as a demonstration of the model behaviour, for practical applications that parameter would need to be determined from the electrophysiology of the problem under investigation as in reality, this is not a free parameter.
+It should be stressed that here the method for calculating the velocity (see Fig.~\ref{fig1}) of the AP profile is different than was used in the \cite{Hodgkin1952} or \cite{Kaplan1970} where the authors used an velocity estimate for the moving frame of reference while here we have used the propagation velocity measured from the numerical solution (including the nonlinear effects) by tracking the coordinate of the maximum of the AP profile at two different time moments and then taking $\Delta x / \Delta t$ to find the propagation velocity.